Start My Answer

 • Automotive

-They also collect on behalf of debt buyers and property managers.
-To collect debts, Monarch Recovery frequently uses tactics that violate the Fair Debt Collection Practices Act (FDCPA) such as auto dialing (otherwise known as robocalling).
-Monarch Recovery Management also writes a series of letters and uses data collection via skip tracing software as tools to collect debts.
-They claim to make at least four phone calls to every new account in the very first week.
+They also collect debt on behalf of debt buyers and property managers.
+Monarch Recovery Management writes a series of letters and uses data collection via skip tracing software as a tool to collect debts.
+They claim to make at least four phone calls to every new account in the first week.

 Your rights under the FDCPA

 The Fair Debt Collections Practices Act (FDCPA) protects consumers from predatory debt collectors.
-If any of the following has happened to you, then you may have a case to win against Monarch Recovery Management:
+The law prevents any of the following practices.

-• Early morning or late night calls (before f 8 am and after 9 pm)
+• Early morning or late night calls (before 8 am and after 9 pm)

 • Calls at work when your employer prohibits such communications